First things first: Let's get physical

 Okay, so you don't literally have to pencil it in.
-But if you know your mum will be around at 7pm or your friend in isolation will be around... the whole time... let them know you'd like to do a special NYE Face-Time to toast.
+But if you know your mum will be around at 7pm or your mate who lives overseas will be waking up around 10pm, let them know you'd like to do a special NYE Face-Time to toast.

 You can catch up earlier in the evening or be on the phone at midnight.
 Either way, it will keep you feeling connected.

 Avoid social media

 Unless you've got some serious super-powers that keep you from looking at it, chances are you regularly reach for your phone to mindlessly scroll through the apps when you're doing nothing.
 Same.
 But New Year's Eve is not the night to be checking in on Instagram or TikTok and comparing your evening to others – especially if you’re not doing it solo by choice.

 Give your eyes and your mind a break for the evening unless you’re SURE that checking social media isn’t going to upset you.